Joalor64GH/Joalor64-Engine-Rewrite/README.md

 * [Discord Server](https://discord.gg/GnXqAVMFbA)
 * [Wiki](https://github.com/Joalor64GH/Joalor64-Engine-Rewrite/wiki)

-NOTE: **I AM NOT RESPONSIBLE FOR ANY CRASHES WITH HTML5, NOR AM I RESPONSIBLE FOR MAINTAINING HTML5.**
+NOTE: **WE ARE NOT RESPONSIBLE FOR ANY CRASHES WITH HTML5/ANDROID, NOR ARE WE RESPONSIBLE FOR MAINTAINING HTML5/ANDROID.**

 # Features
 * Dark Mode Application Bar